-The power provided by a battery (or other power source) is the amount of work that its stream of electricity can do at any given moment.
-A harder stream of water will get more dirt off your car, right?
-This is because a hard stream of water has more power than a weak stream.
+of water has more power than a weak stream.
 Batteries that produce harder streams of electrons have more power too.
 And just as the power of an ocean wave is a combination of its size and speed, the power of an electrical source is a combination of its voltage and the current it can provide.
-The mathematical relationship is Power = Voltage x Current, and power is measured in W or watts.
+The mathematical relationship is Power = Voltage x Current, on every battery.
+So if the resistance goes up, the current must go down, and vice versa (if the resistance decreases, the current must increase accordingly).